The Layoff Lady

 Network Building in the Beforetimes

 Pre-pandemic, "networking" typically meant attending in-person events, shaking a few hands, and having a somewhat meaningful conversation with another human.
-While in-person opportunities are available again, it's still a good practice to continue to build your network when interacting with people online.
+While in-person opportunities are again plentiful, webinars continue to be popular since they are a flexible way to bring people together to learn.
+Be sure to think of your network during virtual events, too.

 Like many people, I have attended (and delivered) approximately a bijillion online meetings, trainings, and interactive instructor-led sessions.
 I've been approaching these sessions with a mind towards not just attending, but also making new connections.
 Although the process differs from in-person interaction with people, I have managed to connect with more people (and often form more meaningful connections) than attending in-person meetings and “working the room.”
-As someone who runs introverted and communicates effectively in writing, this was an opportunity to turn webinars into a bonus network building exercise.
+As someone who runs introverted and communicates effectively in writing, this was an opportunity to turn webinars into a bonus network-building exercise.

 Your Personal Webinar Branding

-When attending a webinar, I make sure that people are able to see who I am, my full name, and a picture if at all possible.
+When attending a webinar, I make sure that people are able to see who I am, my full name, and a picture, if at all possible.
 I use the same photo I use on LinkedIn so that people associate me with that picture.
 I also make sure that my first and last name are present so people have a chance of being able to find me after the session--or will recognize my name.

 In addition, during the webinar, I interact during the session.
 This usually involves commenting in the chat when prompted--which is also an opportunity for other attendees to see my full name.
 During any small group interactions, I'm sure to turn my camera on so people can see my face, hear my voice, and see my name.
 If the presenter asks people to share out loud, I usually turn on my camera, and share my thoughts.
 Again, this is another opportunity for people to hear my voice, see my face, and see my name.
 Each of these "impressions" helps people start to get to know me at least a little bit.